oscar-fuentes/oaf-node/README.md

 ## Introduction

-Client-facing Node.js module which enables interaction with an oaf-server.
+Client-facing Node.js module which enables interaction with an [OAFServer][OAFServer].

 ## Installation